 - A food processor is my kitchen tool of choice when making these truffles however, you may be able to use a hand mixer in a pinch.
 Necessity is the mother of invention.

-- Candy corn is sticky so, don't fret if it sticks to the knife when chopping, patience is key.
+- Candy corn is sticky by nature, so don't fret if it sticks to the knife when chopping, patience is key.

 - It's very important to chili these truffles so they'll hold their shape when dipping into the candy coating.
 It's fine to leave them on the pan and covered with plastic wrap overnight, if needed.
 Just don't skip this step.

 - While I use Candiquik as the coating, you could use white almond bark too, if you prefer.